psrenergy/PSRClassesInterface.jl/docs/src/file_types/pmd.md

 > ⚠ **Warning:** The syntax for PMD files is case-sensitive

-PMD files are used to define classes accross multiple PSR software.
+PMD files are used to define models accross multiple PSR software.
 It stores metadata about every attribute and relation.

-## Defining a class
+## Defining a model

-To define a class `Custom_Model_v1`, you need to use the following structure.
+To define a model `Custom_Model_v1`, you need to use the following structure.

 ```
 DEFINE_MODEL MODL:Custom_Model_v1